 7. Ransomware resurgence and more targeted attacks Next year, instead of demanding money for the decryption of information, we will see an increase in extortion campaigns, where the victim will be forced to pay a ransom so that their information will not be leaked into the public domain.
 This will be particularly problematic for hospitals, law firms, and accountants, as well as any entity handling regulated third-party information.
 Additionally, certain cyber-criminal groups will choose high-profile targets, where the impact of the attack and media interest may compromise the operation and reputation of the affected organizations.

-8. Expansion of SIM Swapping as a service in Latin America, where criminals will offer to clone a particular line so that other individuals can carry out illicit activities, such as identity theft or gaining access to financial sites with the aim of stealing the victim's money.
+8. Expansion of SIM Swapping as a service in Latin America, where criminals will offer to clone a particular line so that other individuals can carry out illicit activities, such as identity theft or gaining access to financial sites to steal the victim's money.

 9. Humanitarian" export of attacks on financial institutions and their clients, related to regional migration and displacement of people for various reasons.
 These scenarios will bring new challenges, even for countries where high-profile cybercrime has been almost non-existent.

 10. Increase in blackmail attacks directed at businesses and large corporations, due to the adoption of new legislation to criminalize data leakage incidents.
-These legislations, inspired by the European GDPR, are being adopted throughout Latin America, with the purpose of applying harsh sanctions to companies that leave personal data exposed.
+These legislations, inspired by the European GDPR, are being adopted throughout Latin America, to apply harsh sanctions to companies that leave personal data exposed.
 As a result, criminals, by invading a corporate infrastructure and consequently stealing data, will launch attacks to blackmail the victim companies, who will have to choose between paying the fine imposed by the law or paying the criminal, causing direct losses to corporations in the region.